Kaskade: 2010–2015: Headlining UMF and Grammy nominations

-In 2010, he added another number one Billboard Hot Dance Airplay track to his credit with "Dynasty", featuring Haley Gibby on vocals.

-In March 2012, Kaskade headlined at Ultra Music Festival in Miami, Florida, coming on before Armin van Buuren Sunday night.
+In 2010, he had another number one Billboard Hot Dance Airplay track with "Dynasty", featuring Haley Gibby on vocals.
+In March 2012, Kaskade headlined at Ultra Music Festival in Miami performing before Armin van Buuren on Sunday night.

-In April 2012, Kaskade took to Indio, California to play two weekends at Coachella Valley Music Festival.
-In June 2012, the American House producer was one of the headlining acts at Electric Daisy Carnival in Las Vegas, Nevada.
-That same month, he started the "Freaks of Nature" summer tour in support of his released album Fire & Ice.
+In April 2012, Kaskade played two weekends at Coachella Festival in Indio, California.
+In June 2012, he was one of the headlining acts at Electric Daisy Carnival in Las Vegas.
+Also in June 2012, he started the "Freaks of Nature" summer tour in support of his released album Fire & Ice.
 In December 2013, Kaskade was nominated for two Grammy Awards: the song "Atmosphere" for Best Dance Recording and the album Atmosphere for Best Dance/Electronica Album.
 In 2014, Kaskade was listed as the No. 8 highest paid DJ in the world according to Forbes, earning $17 million.

-In 2015, he was a guest star on BYUtv's Studio C. Additionally in 2015, he headlined Coachella alongside Drake for two weekends and, over the course of the two weekends, pulled in the two largest crowds the festival had ever seen.
+In 2015, he appeared on BYUtv's Studio C. Additionally in 2015, he headlined Coachella alongside Drake for two weekends and, over the course of the two weekends, pulled in the two largest crowds the festival had ever seen.

 2015–present: Automatic, Kaskade Christmas and Kx5

 On September 25, 2015, Kaskade released his album Automatic featuring collaborations with CID, Galantis, John Dahlbäck and Two Nations.
 On November 24, 2017, Kaskade released a Christmas-themed album titled "Kaskade Christmas".
 In 2022, Kaskade and Deadmau5 announced a collaboration project named Kx5, marking the fourth time the producers have worked together.
 The first single from the project, "Escape", was released on March 11.
 On January 27, 2023, Deadmau5 announced the self-titled Kx5 album will be releasing March 17, 2023.

+On November 17, 2023, Kaskade released his second Christmas-themed album titled "Kaskade Christmas Volume 2".
+On February 11, 2024, he performed at Super Bowl LVIII in Las Vegas both before and during the game, making him the first DJ to perform throughout the Super Bowl.
+He replaced Tiësto, who dropped out after a family emergency.

 Other projects

-On May 30, 2010, Kaskade became a resident DJ for daytime pool parties at the Encore Beach Club in Las Vegas, NV.
+On May 30, 2010, Kaskade became a resident DJ for daytime pool parties at the Encore Beach Club in Las Vegas.
 The parties were entitled "Kaskade Sundays".
+On March 26, 2021, he had a virtual event happen in the popular video game Fortnite.

 Personal life

-Raddon is married and has three children.
+Raddon has three children from his previous marriage.
 He is a member of the Church of Jesus Christ of Latter-day Saints.
+His net worth was estimated to be US$50 million as of 2023, making him one of the Top 20 highest net worth DJ/producers in the world.

+On October 17, 2024, it was reported on TMZ that Raddon's wife Naomi filed for divorce, ending their relationship of 28 years.